Salvalagio/BQuestDataBase/README.md

 # BQuestDataBase

-##Note that all SQL files has a order in begining of the name, so use that order to recreate the database correctly.
+##Note that all SQL files has a order in beginning of the name, so use that order to recreate the database correctly.